MicrosoftTranslator/Text-Translation-API-V3-Flask-App-Tutorial/README.md

 3. You can deactivate the session at any time by typing this into the command line or terminal: `deactivate`.

-> [!NOTE]
-> Python has extensive documentation for creating and managing virtual environments, see [virtualenv](https://virtualenv.pypa.io/en/latest/).
+**NOTE**: Python has extensive documentation for creating and managing virtual environments, see [virtualenv](https://virtualenv.pypa.io/en/latest/).

 ## Install `requests`